What is stormwater? Stormwater is runoff, and surface flows are generated from rainfall events.

 - Pool Drainage Requirements

-- Chandler City Code - The City has a couple chapters in the City Codes that address discharges of pollutants into the storm drain system.
-For more information, review the Code in chapters 30 and 45.
+- Chandler City Code - The city has a couple of chapters in the City Codes that address discharges of pollutants into the storm drain system.
+For more information, review the code in chapters 30 and 45.

 - Arizona Department of Environmental Quality - Stormwater Permitting